 - Washing my hair less.
-I’m 100% sure you’ve heard about this more than once before, but it’s always been recommended not to wash your hair daily or as often because it depletes the hair of its much needed oils.
-Coming from a tropical/dry country where showering everyday is more of a necessity, it was difficult for me to subscribe to the idea immediately.
-In the recent years however, I’ve tested it out and discovered that it actually rings true.
-Washing your hair on the daily makes the hair more brittle and susceptible to damage since we’re exposing it to chemicals everyday, and since it washes away the natural oils of the hair, it also takes out the moisture and nutrients it needs.
+I’m sure you’ve heard this before, but it’s been recommended not to wash your hair frequent because it depletes the hair of its natural oils.
+Coming from a tropical country where showering everyday is more a custom, it was difficult for me to wash my hair less.
+Recently however, I’ve made sure to practice it and it’s now something I advocate for.
+Washing daily also makes the hair more brittle and susceptible to damage since we’re exposing it to chemicals everyday, and since it washes away the natural oils of the hair, it also takes out the moisture and nutrients it needs.
 Nowadays, I only wash my hair at least 3 times a week when it’s absolutely necessary.

-- Doing away from doing Hair relaxers/re-bond.
-Unlike my sister who has stiff straight hair, I have a hard-to-manage frizzy and curly hair growing up.
-Because of that, I used to always nag to my mom to get my hair straightened out in the salon.
-Every summer for a couple of years then, I had to scout for the best summer offer for hair relaxers in our salons back home.
+- Doing away from doing hair relaxers/re-bond.
+I’ve always had a hard-to-manage frizzy and curly hair growing up.
+Because of that, I used to always get my hair straightened out in the salon.
+Every summer, I had to get it done in our salons back home.
 I later realized how pointless that whole ordeal was, and how it was just an unnecessary expense.
 Not to mention, it won’t make my hair permanently straight, and straight hair doesn’t look flattering to me, anyway.
 But the most important reason why I stopped it is because I realized that I’m putting my hair in a lot of stress and possibly even damaging it more by going under these kinds of treatments.

 - Giving my hair TLC.
 In contrast to the second point, going for a hair treatment once in a while is nothing bad.
 Sometimes the hair does need some extra helping hand to keep it in tip-top shape.
 I wouldn’t go into the nitty-gritty of hair treatments as every type of hair has different needs but the treatment I give myself is often a Keratin which smooths out the frizz.
 Do be mindful only to do these when it is needed, especially when the process involves a lot of chemicals.